-A seat measuring not less than $180 \text{mm} (7.5^{"}) \times 125 \text{mm} (5^{"})$ must be fitted.
-The height of the seat shall be not less than $300 \text{mm} (12^{"})$ from the floor of the sidecar.
+A seat measuring not less than 180mm $(7.5") \times$ 125mm (5") must be fitted.
+The height of the seat shall be not less than 300mm (12") from the floor of the sidecar.

-- c) The fitting of grab rails, handles, straps etc shall be according to the driver's requirements. - d) Protection for the passenger must be provided from the rear wheel, the primary and final drive of e) The use of sidecar wheel drive is prohibited.
+- The fitting of grab rails, handles, straps etc shall be according to the driver's requirements. - Protection for the passenger must be provided from the rear wheel, the primary and final drive of the motorcycle, and from the sidecar wheel, by means of either a mudguard or the coachwork of the sidecar. - The use of sidecar wheel drive is prohibited.